ERP: A Software Upgrade

 - Input and track student grades, marks and degree pathways

 - Maintain alumni and donor connections

 An ERP would mean a technical upgrade with built-in support for mobile devices and web applications and would replace BU’s custom-built software, some of which is rooted in the 1970s.
 Staff who originally programmed that software and who have maintained it since then are among those strongly encouraging BU to look at moving to a modern replacement.

 A fully integrated ERP will bring BU up to current industry standard for post-secondary education, meeting the expectations of today’s students, faculty and staff.
 It will also ensure that our systems remain current for years into the future.
 An ERP can also help us eliminate many of our inefficiencies and workarounds that have built up here over the years.
 In all likelihood, an ERP will involve changes to at least some work, information and records processes for people right across campus, but it will also provide many service improvements for both students and employees.

 This is a big job.
-We have partnered with CampusWorks, an exclusively higher ed consulting and services firm with nearly 20 years’ experience throughout Canada and the US.
+We partnered with CampusWorks, an exclusively higher ed consulting and services firm with nearly 20 years’ experience throughout Canada and the US.
 They have helped more than 100 post-secondary institutions evaluate, select and implement an ERP system.

-By winter of 2019-20, we expect to present one or more options to the BU Board of Governors, which will decide how to proceed.
+Later this winter, we expect to present one or more options to the BU Board of Governors, which will decide how to proceed.
 A full transition to an ERP would be done with care over a period of several years.

 - March 25, 2019 – Brandon Needs Assessment Final Presentation